montasser-belleh/DataSets/README.md

 any .csv file created by the Query Interpreter will be now saved under ~/DataSets/database_name .

-The execution will open a command prompt : the Query interpreter , type ? for help when using it .
+The execution will open a command prompt : the Query interpreter , type

+      Query Interpreter >>?

+ for help when using it .

 2) Use the Query Interpreter to create your dataset relations , and manipulate them